hashicorp/packer/website/source/docs/builders/digitalocean.html.markdown

 ### Optional:

 * `api_url` (string) - API endpoint, by default use https://api.digitalocean.com
-  ALso it can be specified via environment variable `DIGITALOCEAN_API_URL`, if set.
+  Also it can be specified via environment variable `DIGITALOCEAN_API_URL`, if set.

 * `droplet_name` (string) - The name assigned to the droplet.
 DigitalOcean sets the hostname of the machine to this value.